-- RPs involving restructuring / change in ownership in respect of 'large' accounts (i.e., accounts where the aggregate exposure of lenders is ₹1 billion and above), shall require independent credit evaluation (ICE) of the residual debt by credit rating agencies (CRAs) specifically authorised by the Reserve Bank for this purpose. - Accounts with aggregate exposure of ₹ 5 billion and above shall require two such ICEs, others shall require one ICE. - Accounts with aggregate exposure of the lenders at ₹ 20 billion and above, on or after March 1, 2018, RP shall be implemented as per the follows: - RP shall be implemented within 180 days of the default or March 1, 2018, whichever is later. - If RP is not implemented within the above timeline, then the lender shall file insolvency application under the IBC within 15 days of the expiry of the above 180 days. - In case, where RP is implemented, the borrower should not default at any point before payment of at least 20% of the outstanding principal debt as per the RP and interest capitalisation sanctioned in accordance with the RBI Circular.
+- RPs involving restructuring / change in ownership in respect of 'large' accounts (i.e., accounts where the aggregate exposure of lenders is ₹ 1 billion and above), shall require independent credit evaluation (ICE) of the residual debt by credit rating agencies (CRAs) specifically authorised by the Reserve Bank for this purpose. - Accounts with aggregate exposure of ₹ 5 billion and above shall require two such ICEs, others shall require one ICE. - Pricing of Equity shares in case of conversion of debt into equity shall be lower of the following: - Volume weighted average price Market Price method; or - Book Value method - In case the latest audited balance sheet is not available the shares are to be collectively valued at Re.1 per company.

-Since, the existing Debt Restructuring schemes of RBI has been withdrawn, SES will examine such resolutions on a case to case basis.
+Since, the existing Debt Restructuring schemes of RBI has been withdrawn, SES will examine such resolutions on a case to case basis and in accordance with the RBI Circular dated 7th June, 2019.
 Shareholders resolutions will be analysed based on the various disclosures provided by the Company and the prevailing provisions under the RBI and IBC framework.

 - 1. Amount of Loan. - 2.
 Duration of the Loan. - 3.
 Pricing of the conversion as per statutory laws. - 4.
-Parties to which equity shares shall be issues in lieu of the loan.
+Parties to which equity shares shall be issues in lieu of the loan. - 5.
+Objective based disclosure in the Notice in case the Company already has a negative Net Worth regarding; - a.
+A clear road-map stating how such conversion will help the Company overcoming its existing problems. - b.
+Whether a Holistic revival plan been disclosed in the Notice. - c.
+Justification for continuing with the Existing management to control the Company;